blacklightpy/vaultofknowledge/Free Radio Firmware.md

       - UTRA-FDD uses W-CDMA (Wideband Code Division Multiple Access) with Direct Sequence Spread Spectrum (DSSS) as the air interface.
 The standardization of W-CDMA is called IMT-2000 CDMA Direct Spread.
       - UTRA-TDD uses TD-CDMA and TD-SCDMA as the air interfaces.
 Both air interfaces a combination of the CDMA and TDMA access modes.
 Both TD-CDMA and TD-SCDMA are standardized under IMT-2000 CDMA TDD or IMT-2000 Time Division (IMT-TD).
         - UMTS's HSUPA and HSDPA enhancements are also implemented under TD-CDMA.
+        - TD-SCDMA was developed by The People's Republic of China.
+It wasn't as popular as TD-CDMA.
+        - TD-CDMA is closely related to W-CDMA and tries to provide the same type of channels whenever possible.
+        - TD-SCDMA / UMTS-TDD (LCR) networks are incompatible with W-CDMA (UMTS-FDD) and TD-CDMA (UMTS-TDD (HCR)) networks.
 - CDMA2000 1X EV-DO Release 0 - CDMA2000 1X Evolution Data Optimized (3G)
   - CDMA2000 1X EV-DO may also be just called EV-DO or EV
   - The EV-DO family is standardized as IS-856